mut-ex/minimal-functional-fox/README.md

   3. Enable the `Dark` theme if not already enabled

 * Copy the contents of this repository to `.mozilla/firefox/<your-profile-name>/chrome/`

+* **Optional but recommended**
+  1. Select the Customize option from the hamburger menu
+  2. Remove all items except for:
+    * Forward button
+    * Back button
+    * Downloads button

 * [You can find the new tab page extension here](https://addons.mozilla.org/en-US/firefox/addon/nighttab/)